-- A suitably trained and supervised technician must install the pump. - Wear the appropriate safety-clothing when coming into contact with contaminated components. - Vent and purge the vacuum system before starting installation work. - Ensure that the installation technician is familiar with the safety procedures that relate to the pump-oil and the products processed by the pumping system.
-Take suitable precautions to avoid the inhalation of oil mist and excessive skin contact with pump oil, as prolonged exposure can be harmful. - Disconnect the other components in the pumping system from the electrical supply so that they cannot be operated accidentally. - Safely route any electrical supply cables so that they cannot accidentally trip people. - Ensure that the E2M28 or E2M30 pump is suitable for the application.
-If there is any doubt as to the suitability of the pump for the application, refer to the Edwards guidelines on vacuum pump and vacuum system safety (refer to the Associated Publication at the end of the contents list at the front of this manual).
+- A suitably trained and supervised technician must install the pump. - Wear the appropriate safety-clothing when in contact with contaminated components. - Vent and purge the vacuum system before installation work is started. - Ensure that the installation technician is familiar with the safety procedures that relate to the pump-oil and the products processed by the pumping system.
+Take suitable precautions to avoid the inhalation of oil mist and excessive skin contact with pump oil, as prolonged exposure can be harmful. - Disconnect the other components in the pumping system from the electrical supply so that they cannot be operated accidentally. - Safely route any electrical supply cables so that they cannot accidentally trip people. - Ensure that the E1M18 or E2M18 pump is suitable for the application.
+If in doubt as to the suitability of the pump for the application, refer to the Edwards guidelines on vacuum pump and vacuum system safety (refer to the Associated Publication at the end of the contents list at the front of this manual).